gustavdup/portfolio-website/src/content/articles/psychology-of-product-adoption.md

 **PM Response**: Don't force engagement.
 Use social proof and peer success stories.

 ### Stage 2: Anger/Bargaining
-**User Mindset**: "This is unnecessary" or "Can we stick with the old system?"
+**User Mindset**: "This is unnecessary" or "Why can't we just stick with the old system?"

 **Behavioral Indicators**:
 - Vocal complaints in user feedback
 - Requests to delay implementation
 - Comparing negatively to previous tools

 **PM Response**: Listen actively.
 Create feedback channels.
-Address specific concerns in documentation.
+Address specific concerns.

 ### Stage 3: Acquiesce
-**User Mindset**: "I have to use this, but I don't like it"
+**User Mindset**: "I have to use this even if I don't want to"

 **Behavioral Indicators**:
 - Minimal feature usage (only required workflows)